Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 [Source: W3Schools](https://www.w3schools.com/tags/tag_address.asp)

 `The <address> tag defines the contact information for the author/owner of a document or an article.
-The contact information can be an email address, URL, physical address, phone number, social media handle, etc. The text in the <address> element usually renders in italic, and browsers will always add a line break before and after the <address> element.`
+The contact information can be an email address, URL, physical address, phone number, social media handle, etc. The text in the <address> element usually renders in italics, and browsers will always add a line break before and after the <address> element.`

 #### Q77.
 What is the primary purpose of HTML?